uvmain/decompress-baron/README.md

 The archive data as a `Buffer`, or a file path as a `string`.
 When a string is provided, the file is read into a buffer automatically.

-The format is detected automatically from magic bytes — gzip (`1f 8b`), zip (`50 4b 03 04`), and tar (`ustar` at offset 257).
-Gzip buffers are inspected further to determine whether they wrap a tar archive (tar.gz) or are plain gzip.
+The format is detected automatically from magic bytes.
 If the buffer does not match any known format, an empty array is returned.

-Throws `TypeError` if `input` is not a `Buffer` or `string`.

 #### `options`